se-ashishgupta/se-ashishgupta/README.md

 Hey there 👋 Welcome to my Github Profile!
 I'm a Geeky Computer Science enthusiast majoring in BTech.
 Fuelled by a passion for innovation with a deep love for Web and Software development.
 I'm driven to elevate my technical and problem-solving skills + Learning Something New everyday ✨

-- 🌱 I’m currently learning **NextJs, TypeScript, Compitative Programming, DSA**
+- 🌱 I’m currently learning **NestJs, Compitative Programming, DSA, Kubernetes**
 - 👨‍💻 All of my projects are available at [https://creativeprogrammer.vercel.app](https://creativeprogrammer.vercel.app)
 - 💬 Ask me about **Software Development**
 - 📫 How to reach me **seashishgupta@gmail.com**